FreeRTOS/iot-reference-arm-corstone3xx/docs/components/aws_iot/aws_tool.md

   * Create a policy that allows to connect to MQTT and attach it to the thing.
   * Finally, create and run the OTA update campaign

+It is possible to run all subsequent commands with without any arguments, instead storing parameters in a `.json` file.
+See `--config_file_path` and [the overview of the .json config file](#overview-of-the-json-config-file).

 Create a thing, an IOT policy, and attach the two together with:
 ```sh
 python tools/scripts/createIoTThings.py create-thing-and-policy --thing_name <your_thing_name> --policy_name <your_policy_name> --target_application <target_application_name>